 - Graduates will be able to clearly articulate how norms of power and value are realized in themselves and in society.

-Students are usually surprised to find that the courses offered by professors in the philosophy and religion department frequently apply course content to current social issues and cultural discussions from a variety of different academic disciplines.
-That’s because the philosophy and religion department at Franklin College uses the liberal arts to enhance the content of our classes, projects, and service-learning opportunities.
+Students are usually surprised to find that the courses offered by professors in the philosophy and religious studies department frequently apply course content to current social issues and cultural discussions from a variety of different academic disciplines.
+That’s because the philosophy and religious studies department at Franklin College uses the liberal arts to enhance the content of our classes, projects, and service-learning opportunities.
 Whether our department is discussing how closely psychology and Buddhist meditation are aligned, the ways in which moral arguments about climate change can be supported by scientific research, or how biblical and quranic traditions of hospitality can be found today in war-torn Syria, our department claims that every area of study can be understood better by exploring the religious and philosophical ideas and questions that surround them.
 Students leave our programs with more wisdom about how to live in an ever-changing world.